jayrbolton/jayrbolton.github.io/source/_posts/An-algorithm-for-factoring-boolean-expressions.md

 ## Parsing

-Before conquering the factoring challenge, let's parse these expressions.
+Before tacking on the challenge of factoring these expressions, let's start by parsing them from plain strings into python lists.
 One powerful option is to use a library called `parsec`, which originally comes from the Haskell community.

 First we declare some basic elements